Building a Website with WordPress

 Website Hosting: Once you’ve carefully chosen your domain name, you’ll need to decide where you’ll host your website.
 Hosting comes with all kinds of options and features.
 Keeping with our theme of keeping it simple, look for secure email administration and point-and-click installation of WordPress.

-Best Practice: Hosting with Namecheap includes cPanel, a popular and robust management system, and email administration and WordPress installation are included, along with dozens more features.
+Best Practice: Hosting with Namecheap includes cPanel, a popular and robust management system, and email administration and WordPress installation are included, along with dozens of more features.
 Be sure to check out our Knowledgebase article if you need help getting started with a Namecheap domain plus hosting.

 Connecting to The World